baggepinnen/DynamicAxisWarping.jl/README.md

 Dynamic Time Warping (DTW), matrix profile and related algorithms in Julia.

-- **Warning:** This package is under active development and the API is likely to break.
-- This package supports arbitrary metrics and arbitrary "spaces", i.e., as long as you are passing a vector or higher dimensional array of something that your distance can operate on, you're good to go.
+This package supports arbitrary metrics and arbitrary "spaces", i.e., as long as you are passing a vector or higher dimensional array of something that your distance can operate on, you're good to go.
 Time is always considered to be the last dimension.

-This package is not registered.
-Install using:
+This package is registered and can be installed with:
 ```julia
 using Pkg
 pkg"add DynamicAxisWarping"